devgrunge/devgrunge/README.md

 - 💬 Ask me about **Typescript, nodeJs, bash and IaaS**

-- ⚡ in my spare time I like to play board games and skate
+- ⚡ in my spare time I like to play guitar and skate

 <br><br>